 We need to make sure that downclocking works first.

-Have that software open to monitor and open the USB Mouse Rate Adjuster Setup that you had opned before.
+Have that software open to monitor and open the USB Mouse Rate Adjuster Setup that you had opened before.
 Have these both open.

-At the very left of that window, select on Filter on Device, and select the default drop down menu to the right of it and select 62.
+At the very left of that window, select Filter on Device, select the default drop-down menu to the right of it, and select 62.

 Select Install Service and then select restart.
-These options are directly to the right of the drop down that you had just selected.
+These options are direct to the right of the drop-down that you had just selected.